New Mexican Spanish: Vocabulary

 Independent lexical innovations have occurred in TNMS.
 One example is the coining of ratón volador lit. 'flying mouse' to mean 'bat'.
 Also found in New Mexico is the standard term, murciélago, and a murciégalo variant.
 Murciégalo may be a retention of the original form, before metathesis switched the l and the g, or it may be a metathesized variant of the standard form.
 The standard form, and murciégalo, are mainly found in the Border Spanish area, in Albuquerque and Santa Fe, and along the Arkansas River in Colorado.

 Several definite examples of metathesis have occurred in New Mexican Spanish: estógamo from estómago 'stomach', idomia from idioma 'language', pader from pared 'wall', probe from pobre 'poor' and redetir from derretir 'to melt'.

 While throughout the Spanish-speaking world, trucha means 'trout', throughout much of northern New Mexico and southern Colorado, trucha is used to refer to fish in general, instead of the standard pescado 'caught fish' or pez 'live fish'.
 This extension is generally found in the areas north of, and including, Santa Fe and San Miguel County.
 The verb truchear, literally 'to trout', is also used in this area to mean 'to fish', as are other verbal expressions such as pescar trucha, ir a la trucha, andar en la trucha, and cazar trucha.

 New Mexican Spanish, including both the Traditional and the Border varieties, has also regularized the gender of some nouns, such as idioma 'language' and sistema "system".
 That is, many speakers treat them as feminine, even though they are normatively considered masculine nouns.
 Residents of Martineztown, Albuquerque in the early 80s viewed the feminine form, la sistema, as slightly more correct than the traditional masculine.
 The regularization of feminine gender to nouns ending in -a has been expanding to younger generations.

 After 1848, New Mexican Spanish has had to adopt or coin its own terms for new technological developments.
 One such development is the invention of the automobile.
 Like much of Latin America, New Mexico extended the meaning of carro 'cart' to include cars.
 Traditional New Mexican Spanish also ended up extending the term arrear, which referred to driving animals, to include driving cars, although the standard manejar is most common across New Mexico and southern Colorado.
-This is the same solution that was chosen in English, and in the Zwolle-Ebarb dialect.
+This is the same solution that was chosen in English.

 The word telefón, a loanword for 'telephone', is also used across New Mexico and southern Colorado, with little geographical patterning, being found as far south as Las Cruces.
 More educated speakers tend to use the standard teléfono.

 The word oso 'bear' is occasionally pronounced joso in TNMS, with the nonstandard form being more common among old people.